ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/migration/client-api/session/querying/basics.markdown

-﻿# Migration : How to migrate Queries from 3.x?
+# Migration: How to migrate Queries from 3.x?

 Following changes occurred in 4.0 and need to be considered when migration is done.